Christoph16478/iq/iq_python.md

 **Implicit Type Conversion: In this form of type conversion python interpreter helps in automatically converting the data type?**

-Into another data type without any User involvement.
+Into another data type without any user involvement.

 ----